kplai2020/application/README.md

 - the comfortability of applying **quantitative techniques** (e.g. ML/DL/Applied Mathematics, Statistics, and Probability), and
 - the level of **data literacy** (e.g. thought process / assumption making).

-NOTE: This repository is ONLY designed for Job Application purposes.
+NOTE: This repository summarises the commerical projects that I had worked and delivered in the past.
+Due to the company's privacy policy, only dummy data is used and this is ONLY designed for Job Application purposes.

 ## Quick Start: